There may be no more confusing car-care topic than that of tire treatments.

 - Can damage paint finishes.

-- Due to the thick gel formula, Meguiar’s G7516 can sling off your tires onto your bodywork if extra care is not taken to wipe off excess and to allow enough drying time.
+- Due to the thick gel formula, Meguiar’s can sling off your tires onto your bodywork if extra care is not taken to wipe off excess and to allow enough drying time.

 Summary

-Trinova Tire Shine Spray No Wipe – Automotive Clear Coat Dressing for Wet & Slick Finish
+Trinova Tire Shine Spray No Wipe

 It’s one of the few non-aerosols that has a no-wipe application.
-You can simply spray your (clean) tires and allow it to dry for a high-gloss deep black shine with no rubbing or wiping.
+You can simply spray your (clean) tires and allow it to dry for a high-gloss deep black luster with no rubbing or wiping.
 We also like the high-end look of the packaging!

 What We Like

-- Super easy application, with no wiping.
+- Super-easy application, with no wiping.

 - Water-based and pH neutral, so no potential paint or wheel damage to worry about.